-Prior to an allocation of Tax Credits, a project will be subject to a Declaration between the owner and the CDA through which the owner commits the building(s) to low income use for an extended use period of at least 5 years (for tax-exempt bond projects) or 15 years (for all other projects) after the conclusion of the 15-year compliance period (a total of 20 or 30 years, as applicable).
+As a condition of receiving Tax Credits, a project will be subject to a Declaration between the owner and the CDA through which the owner commits the building(s) to low income use for an extended use period of at least 15 years after the conclusion of the 15-year compliance period (a minimum of 30 years.
+Owners of projects that receive 4% and 9% Tax Credits are required by the CDA to waive the right to request a qualified contract for a minimum of 30 years.
+(Also see Section IV.U.)

-The Declaration terminates upon: (a) foreclosure of the building (or deed in lieu of foreclosure); or (b) during the extended use period, upon failure of the CDA to find a purchaser by the end of one year after a request by the owner to the CDA to find a purchaser for the low income portion of the building, at a statutory minimum purchase price, unless the owner has waived its right to exercise this option.
-Throughout the term of the Declaration and for a period of three years after termination of the Declaration, the owner shall not evict or terminate the tenancy of an existing tenant of any low income unit (other than for good cause) and shall not increase the gross rent above the maximum allowed under the Code with respect to such low income unit.
+The Declaration terminates upon: (a) foreclosure of the building (or deed in lieu of foreclosure) unless the Secretary of Treasury determines that such acquisition is part of an arrangement with the taxpayer a purpose of which is to terminate such period; or (b) during the extended use period and, unless waived or conditioned in the Declaration, upon failure of the CDA to find a purchaser by the end of one year after a request by the owner to the CDA to find a purchaser for the low income portion of the building, at a statutory minimum purchase price, unless the owner has waived its right to a Qualified Contract.

+Throughout the term of the Declaration and for a period of three (3) years after termination of the Declaration, the owner shall not evict or terminate the tenancy of an existing tenant of any low income unit (other than for good cause) and shall not increase the gross rent above the maximum allowed under the Code with respect to such low income unit.
 See Section IV.U above regarding circumstances under which applicants are required to waive the right to request a Qualified Contract.

-Tax Credits allocated in association with the issuance of tax exempt bonds must commit their projects to Section 42 income and rent restrictions for a period of 20 years (at a minimum) beginning with the first day of the compliance period in which the building is part of a qualified low income housing project.
-Owners applying for the 9 percent Tax Credits must commit their projects to Section 42 income and rent restrictions for a period of 30 years beginning with the first day of the compliance period in which the building is part of a qualifies low income housing project.
+Owners applying for the 4% and 9% Tax Credits must commit their projects to Section 42 income and rent restrictions for a period of 30 years beginning with the first day of the compliance period in which the building is part of a qualifies low income housing project.

 The Declaration must be recorded in accordance with Code Section 42(h)(6) as a restrictive covenant and submitted to the CDA prior to the CDA issuing the IRS Form 8609.
 The Declaration will set forth the commitments made by the owner to the CDA in obtaining points including any additional rent restrictions and occupancy requirements placed upon the building at the time of Commitment.
-Non-compliance with these covenants will result in a permanent ban on future allocations of Tax Credits for all parties involved.
+Non-compliance with these covenants may result in serious penalties being applied to the owner entities that could result in a ban on future allocations of Tax Credits made to the owner entities.
+At its sole discretion, the CDA reserves the right to waive any criteria or requirement not required by law.

 Any projects that apply for Tax Credits as part of a resyndication process must comply with the original Declaration.